llozd/CC-rand/README.md

 Live at <https://llozd.github.io/midi-randomiser/>

-You define devices - named sets of MIDI parameters (CC or NRPN, each with a number and a value range) - pick a MIDI output and channel, and hit **Randomise** to send a fresh random value to every enabled parameter.
+Features configurable devices by creating sets of MIDI parameters (CC or NRPN, each with a number and a value range) - pick a MIDI output and channel, and hit **Randomise** to send a fresh random value to every enabled parameter.

+Devices can be imported, saved, and exported, and are stored in JSON format.

 ![MIDI Randomiser with a device loaded, showing its parameters and their ranges](docs/screenshot.png)